Skip to content

 View a chronological log of all login attempts, including timestamp, IP address, username, success/failure status, and user agent.
 Useful for monitoring unauthorized access attempts.

 Settings are stored in ritual.config.json in the base directory.
 The file is shared by the entire app — see Configuration for the full reference and how it interacts with --base-dir.
+It is created the first time something writes a setting (a Settings page save, config set, init-site); until then the defaults below apply with no file on disk.

 {